 Most web designers are aware of the concept of responsively designed websites and the advantages associated with designing such sites.
 When it’s clear that it’s your aim to set up your internet presence with a responsive design approach, then it’s important to test the site’s appearance on various devices during the development process.
 At the latest during the test phase, the web project should be checked for mistakes and other inconsistencies by executing a ‘responsive check’: by using different devices, users are able to preview how their site’s layout looks and reacts to various devices and/or resolutions.
-In order to make the most of such tests, it’ best to look out for, and use, certain tools — we’ll show you eight of the best free-of-charge options currently available
+In order to make the most of such tests, it’ best to look out for, and use, certain tools — we’ll show you 7 of the best free-of-charge options currently available

 In-browser responsive design tests

 The following tools all run within the browser itself and can be used free of charge without any need of registration.
-Seven of the eight applications in this text come in the form of simple, easy-to-use web apps: all you need to do is enter the URL of the web project you want to test, and before you know it, you’ll be presented with different depictions of your website in varying screen sizes.
+All applications in this text come in the form of simple, easy-to-use web apps: all you need to do is enter the URL of the web project you want to test, and before you know it, you’ll be presented with different depictions of your website in varying screen sizes.
 During this process, the responsive test tool simulates the website’s display within a certain resolution.
 And, as if you’re site has already gone live, users are then able to click through the test version of their web project.

 Mozilla Firefox Tool